Last Updated on June 17, 2026

 The shipyard ride, in cars holding six people, flies you through different facets of the building of the ship, winding among steel beams and plates, with the sounds of hammering and riveting all about as black-and-white photos and video recreations take you back in time.
 It’s all done exceptionally well.

-With the exception of the ride in gallery two, you move through it all at your own pace, and many of us stayed and watched the launch several times.
+With the exception of the ride in gallery two, visitors move through it all at theeir own pace, and many of us stayed and watched the launch several times.
 You can see a one-minute video of Titanic’s launch by clicking here.

 Boarding On the Maiden Voyage

-The fourth gallery in the Titanic Museum, Belfast depicted and explained the fitting out of the ship from the engine room right up to the first class cabins.
-Gallery five draw lot of interest with its movie footage of people boarding for the maiden voyage.
+The fourth gallery in the Titanic Museum depicts and explains the fitting out of the ship from the engine room right up to the first class cabins.
+Gallery five draws a lot of interest with its movie footage of people boarding for the maiden voyage.
 It also shows the great sendoff of the ship from Southampton.

 The News Spreads Around the World